rangle/ngCourse2/handout/routing/child_routes.md

-# Child Routes #
+# Defining Child Routes #

-Sometimes it makes sense to organize your routes such that some routes are children of others.
-When some routes may only be accessible & viewed within other routes it may be appropriate to create them as child routes.
+When some routes may only be accessible and viewed within other routes it may be appropriate to create them as child routes.

-For example: The product details page may have a tabbed navigation section within the page where by default it shows the overview description of the product.
-When the user clicks the "Technical Specs" tab the section shows the specs instead of the overview.
+For example: The product details page may have a tabbed navigation section that shows the product overview by default.
+When the user clicks the "Technical Specs" tab the section shows the specs instead.

-If the user clicks on product with ID 3, we want to show the product details page with the overview:
+If the user clicks on the product with ID 3, we want to show the product details page with the overview:

 `localhost:3000/product-details/3/overview`